bmbyrnes/zeno-font-resizer-shortcode/readme.txt

 Zeno Font Resizer Shortcode offers a shortcode for Zeno Font Resizer.

 == Description ==

 Zeno Font Resizer Shortcode offers a shortcode for Zeno Font Resizer.

+== Usage ==

+1. Install the plugin under /wp-content/plugins/
+2. Navigate to Dashboard > Plugins and activate the plugin.
+3. Add the shortcode [zeno_font_resizer] to your content.